vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/routing.md

 | **Catalog routes**     | Rewriter app                  | Custom routes for predefined templates (e.g., [department](https://github.com/vtex-apps/store/blob/master/store/routes.json#L27), [brand](https://github.com/vtex-apps/store/blob/master/store/routes.json#L21), and [category](https://github.com/vtex-apps/store/blob/master/store/routes.json#L33) handled by the Rewriter app and mapped to the appropriate page.|
 | **Custom routes**    |  Store builder              | User-defined routes for custom landing pages or other routes that fall outside of predefined product or category routes, directly managed by the store builder and forwarded to the render server. |

 The [Rewriter app](https://developers.vtex.com/docs/apps/vtex.rewriter) interprets the requested path, identifies the route type, and then forwards the route path to the rendering pipeline.
 Learn more in [Rewriter GraphQL API](https://developers.vtex.com/docs/apps/vtex.rewriter@1.63.0/rewriter-graphql-api).

-The [store builder](https://developers.vtex.com/docs/guides/vtex-io-documentation-store-builder) forwards custom route paths directly to the render server.
+Meanwhile, the [store builder](https://developers.vtex.com/docs/guides/vtex-io-documentation-store-builder) forwards custom route paths directly to the render server.
 To learn how to create a custom page, see the [Creating a new custom page](https://developers.vtex.com/docs/guides/vtex-io-documentation-creating-a-new-custom-page) guide.

 In this section, you will learn how to manage routes in your Store Framework store.